mqvallieres/mqvlab_website/content/contact.en.md

 Health Campus, in the middle of the beautiful
 Eastern Townships.

-Please direct questions and inquiries directly to [Mathieu Quesnel-Vallières](mailto:mathieu.quesnel-vallieres@usherbrooke.ca).
+Please direct questions and inquiries directly to Prof. [Mathieu Quesnel-Vallières](mailto:mathieu.quesnel-vallieres@usherbrooke.ca).

 1-819-821-8000 x72370